-Your kitten came with some of the food they are us to.
+Your kitten came with some of the food they are used to.
 Please do not make diet changes for the first 3 - 4 days.

 Furless babies utilize higher protein and taurine than their furry friends.
 Consider this when switching foods.
 Switching brands is fine, switching proteins should be done slowly.
 Kittens and cats don't always drink enough water.
 Feeding wet food helps with hydration.
 As do fountains.

 Your kitten is already litter box trained.
-Please use the litter they are use to here.
+Please use the litter they are used to here.
 You can switch when the bag is gone.
 They will be acclimated at that time.